Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 2. Select a source attribute set in the *Source attribute set* drop-down list.
 All active attribute sets are displayed in the drop-down list.

 3. Select a destination attribute set in the *Destination attribute set* drop-down list.
 All active attribute sets are displayed in the drop-down list.
-  If any attribute set with the selected destination attribute set already exists, the *Copy ETL Attribute Set Mapping* drop-down list is unlocked.
+  If any attribute set mapping with the selected destination attribute set already exists, the *Copy ETL Attribute Set Mapping* drop-down list is unlocked.

 4. Select a language in the *Language* drop-down list.
 All active languages are displayed in the drop-down list.

-  > [Info] The selected language defines the language from which the value of an multilingual attribute is taken when mapping it to a single language attribute.
+  > [Info] The selected language defines the language from which the value of a multilingual attribute is taken when mapping it to a single language attribute.

 5. Select a channel in the *Channel* drop-down list.
 All active channels are displayed in the drop-down list.

-  > [Info] The selected channel defines the channel from which the value of an multi-channel attribute is taken when mapping it to a single channel attribute.
+  > [Info] The selected channel defines the channel from which the value of a multi-channel attribute is taken when mapping it to a single channel attribute.

 6. If desired, select an existing ETL attribute set mapping in the *Copy ETL Attribute Set Mapping* drop-down list.
 All attribute set mappings whose destination attribute set matches or has inheritance relations to the selected destination attribute set are displayed in the drop-down list.